 9. Take a boat trip to Capri.

-Sorrento serves as an excellent base for excursions to the nearby island of Capri, which is renowned for its natural beauty and upscale atmosphere.
-Hop on a boat from Sorrento’s Marina Piccola and sail across the turquoise waters to explore Capri’s famous landmarks, such as the Blue Grotto, the Gardens of Augustus, and the charming town of Anacapri.
+You can hop on a boat from Sorrento’s Marina Piccola and sail across the turquoise waters to explore Capri’s famous landmarks, such as the Blue Grotto, the Gardens of Augustus, and the charming town of Anacapri.

 10. Explore Villa Communale park and gardens.

-As you wander around, you’ll discover charming sculptures, ornate fountains, and well-maintained pathways.
-The highlight of Villa Communale Park is its breathtaking belvedere, a terrace that provides one of the best panoramic views of the Sorrento coastline.
+The highlight of Villa Communale Park is its beautiful belvedere, a terrace that provides one of the best panoramic views of the Sorrento coastline.

 11. Chill in Piazza della Vittoria.